prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 {{< alert context="info" icon="✌️" >}}
 **What is a template?**

 C++ has a concept of [templates](https://en.cppreference.com/w/cpp/language/templates).
-The idea with templates is to use types as parameters, similar to how we use values as parameters.
+The idea with templates is to use **data types as parameters**, similar to how we have been using values as parameters.
 If a class is templated, it can work with various data types without having to write the same code multiple times.

-We will usually see classes or functions be templated.
+We will see classes or functions be templated.

 In fact, we have already been using templates with `ofPixels`!
 The `ofPixels` type is actually a [shorthand](https://github.com/openframeworks/openFrameworks/blob/master/libs/openFrameworks/graphics/ofPixels.h#L661) for `ofPixels_<unsigned char>`.
 This means it is an [`ofPixels_`](https://openframeworks.cc/documentation/graphics/ofPixels/#!show_ofPixels_) template where the data type of the pixels is `unsigned char` (and that is why our values go from `0` to `255`).